reactjs/react.dev/beta/src/content/community/meetups.md

 <Intro>

 Do you have a local React.js meetup?
 Add it here!
-(Please keep the list alphabetical)
+(Please keep the list alphabetical.)

 </Intro>